 Séan Richardson | Nottingham Trent

 Séan founded the Queer Modernism(s) conference.
-He is currently a second year PhD student at Nottingham Trent University, funded by the Vice Chancellor’s Researcher Development Scheme.
+He is currently a third year PhD student at Nottingham Trent University, funded by the Vice Chancellor’s Researcher Development Scheme.
 His work interrogates the relationship between sexuality and space in the modernist period.
 He hosts the monthly Modernist Podcast and has published on space, place and heritage.

 Jessie McLaughlin | Goldsmiths University